cayo-rodrigues/joking/README.md

 ## Final Thoughts

 Yeah, if you look at the source code, you're gonna see how much it could be better.
 Such a poor organization, indeed, I agree.
-Also the commits, they're just awful, not even close to conventional commits.
+The commits are sometimes just shameful.
 Maybe the database tables could be better designed in some ways too.
 And no doubt `app.py` and `helpers.py` modules are overloaded, they could surely be broken into smaller modules and/or packages.

 But looking back, considering the amount of knowledge I had back then, and my former naiveness, this project is really a great milestone.
 It is my first full stack project.
 So I am really happy to see that it works so well, despite this little lack of good practices.